 If you would like to discuss or exercise such rights, please contact us at the details below.

 We encourage you to contact us to update or correct your information if it changes or if the personal information we hold about you is inaccurate.
+We will contact you if we need additional information from you to honour your requests.

-4. Information Sharing
+Information Sharing

-5. Information Security and Storage
+Information Security and Storage

 We implement technical and organisational measures to ensure a level of security appropriate to the risk to the personal information we process.
 These measures are aimed at ensuring the on-going integrity and confidentiality of personal information.
 We evaluate these measures on a regular basis to ensure the security of the processing.

-We will keep your personal information for as long as we have a relationship with you, and for a period of 3 years thereafter.
+We will keep your personal information for as long as we have a relationship with you, and for a period of 7 years thereafter.
 We will only retain your personal information after this time if we are required to do so to comply with the law, or if there are outstanding claims or complaints that will reasonably require your personal information to be retained.

-6. International Data Transfers
+International Data Transfers

 Your personal information may be transferred to, stored, and processed in a country that is not regarded by the European Commission as ensuring an adequate level of protection for personal information.
 Where this is the case, we will put in place appropriate safeguards (such as contractual commitments) in accordance with applicable legal requirements to ensure that your data is adequately protected.
 For more information on the appropriate safeguards in place, please contact us at the details below.

-7. Contact Us
+Contact Us

 If you have questions or concerns regarding the way in which your personal information has been used, please contact David.Carey@theASF.org.uk.